-1 • Delivered strong 2024 financial results including double-digit Adjusted Earnings Per Share Growth and robust Free Cash Flow generation íIl Created value for investors by driving 2024 total shareholder return of over 46 percent, which outperformed the S&P 500 Industrials (up 17 percent for the same period Driving performance Advanced progress on research and development effectiveness and efficiency by increasing visibility of the new product pipeline and accelerating the launch of more new products Focused on enhancing operational excellence by implementing a consistent operating equipment efficiency metric and improving supplier and logistics provider performance Drove Free Cash Flow of \$4.3 billion (as calculated for compensation purposes), while investing in research and development and capital expenditures to position 3M for the future Returned \$3.8 billion to shareholders in 2024 via dividends and share repurchases On April 1, 2024, we completed the planned spin-off of our Health Care business, formally launching Solventum Corporation (NYSE: SOLV) as an independent, public company (referred to as the "Spin-Off") Spin-Off of • The separation better positions both 3M and Solventum to pursue their respective growth strategies, while tailoring their capital allocation plans around distinct strategic priorities, as well as industry- and market-specific dynamics the Health Care business 3M received approximately \$7.7 billion in cash, which when combined with our business' strong and reliable cash generation have further strengthened our balance sheet.
-In addition, the 19.9 percent equity stake 3M retained in Solventum will provide additional future liquidity ГП Reduced risk and uncertainty by proactively and effectively managing litigation Reduced Our settlement agreement with U.Sbased Public Water Suppliers, which provides funding for the treatment of drinking water for eligible Public Water Suppliers in communities across the country, received widespread support and participation.
-It was granted final approval by the Court on March 29, 2024 risk and uncertainty Our settlement of the Combat Arms Earplugs litigation, which was structured to achieve the Company's goals of finality and certainty on acceptable terms, received strong support from all parties and the Court.
-The current claimant participation level in the settlement exceeds 99 percent
+Driving performance Delivered strong 2024 financial results including double-digit Adjusted Earnings Per Share Growth and robust Free Cash Flow generation Created value for investors by driving 2024 total shareholder return of over 46 percent, which outperformed the S&amp;P 500 Industrials (up 17 percent) for the same period Advanced progress on research and development effectiveness and efficiency by increasing visibility of the new product pipeline and accelerating the launch of more new products Focused on enhancing operational excellence by implementing a consistent operating equipment efficiency metric and improving supplier and logistics provider performance Drove Free Cash Flow of \$4.3 billion (as calculated for compensation purposes), while investing in research and development and capital expenditures to position 3M for the future Returned \$3.8 billion to shareholders in 2024 via dividends and share repurchases -0 Ľ On April 1, 2024, we completed the planned spin-off of our Health Care business, formally launching Solventum Corporation (NYSE: SOLV) as an independent, public company (referred to as the "Spin-Off") Spin-Off of the Health Care business The separation better positions both 3M and Solventum to pursue their respective growth strategies, while tailoring their capital allocation plans around distinct strategic priorities, as well as industry- and market-specific dynamics • 3M received approximately \$7.7 billion in cash, which when combined with our business' strong and reliable cash generation have further strengthened our balance sheet.
+In addition, the 19.9 percent equity stake 3M retained in Solventum will provide additional future liquidity Reduced risk and uncertainty by proactively and effectively managing litigation Reduced risk and • Our settlement agreement with U.Sbased Public Water Suppliers, which provides funding for the treatment of drinking water for eligible Public Water Suppliers in communities across the country, received widespread support and participation.
+It was granted final approval by the Court on March 29, 2024 uncertainty Our settlement of the Combat Arms Earplugs litigation, which was structured to achieve the Company's goals of finality and certainty on acceptable terms, received strong support from all parties and the Court.
+The current claimant participation level in the settlement exceeds 99 percent Remain on track to exit all PFAS manufacturing by the end of 2025 See Appendix A to this Provy Statement for a reconciliation of these non-CAAP financial measures to the most directly

-See Appendix A to this Proxy Statement for a reconciliation of these non-GAAP financial measures to the most directly comparable GAAP financial measures.
+\ See Appendix A to this Proxy Statement for a reconciliation of these non-GAAP financial measures to the most directly comparable GAAP financial measures.
 As explained in Appendix A, all non-GAAP financial measures presented in this CD&A are used for compensation purposes and include the adjustment of certain special items that the Committee believes are outside the control of management and are not reflective of ongoing operations.
 The non-GAAP financial measures used herein may not be comparable to similarly titled measures used by other companies and the adjusted amounts used for compensation purposes may differ from the adjusted amounts used by the Company elsewhere or included in the Company's Form 10-K.